14 Sexually Explicit Movies You Can Stream Right Now On Peacock

 What It’s About: Four addicts attempt to make a better life for themselves, only to fall deeper and deeper into a seemingly never-ending downward spiral.

 What To Expect: Requiem for a Dream is a drug-fueled, depressing, and intense exploration of addiction.
-If you haven’t seen it already, this hard-hitting drama has it all: drug use, depravity, nudity, and some of the most harrowing cinematic moments of the 21st century.
+If you haven’t seen it already, this hard-hitting drama has it all: drug use, depravity, nudity, and some of the most harrowing cinematic moments of all time.
+You’ll want eye bleach after this one.

 Dev Patel in Monkey Man